 Remember the popular scene from the cult Bollywood movie ‘Munnabhai M.B.B.S’ wherein the actor flouts the ethical code by having his friend dictate the answers through a hidden earpiece using a mobile phone?
 It sounds filmy, right?
 Well, it is a reality!
 10 MBBS final year students caught cheating in ‘Munnabhai style’ in Agra.

-There is no doubt now that students have become highly sophisticated in cheating.
-And some cheating masterminds tend to find a way to bend the rule, especially during online exams.
-That is why they don’t shy away from manipulating external resources to game the system.
+There is no doubt now that students have become too sophisticated with cheating.
+And especially during online exams, some cheating masterminds tend to find a way to bend the rule.
+That is why they don’t shy away from manipulating external resources to game the system and figure out ways of online proctored exam cheating and how to copy in online exams.

 Here’s how cheating is undertaken using external resources: